vectordotdev/vector/rfcs/2023-09-19-18604-metrics-data-model-refactor.md

 ## Plan Of Attack

-- [ ] Update the Protocol Buffers/Vector conversion code to handle the decomposing/recomposing of
+- [ ] Update the Protocol Buffers/Vector conversion code to handle the decomposing of aggregated summaries into their individual metrics
-  aggregated summaries
-- [ ] Update the Prometheus sources/sinks to handle the decomposing/recomposing of aggregated
+- [ ] Update the Prometheus sources to handle decomposing aggregated summaries into their individual metrics
-  summaries
 - [ ] Remove `AggregatedSummary` from `MetricValue`
 - [ ] Add support to `statsd` source to aggregate sets directly (still an outstanding question that would change whether or not this happens)